berkcapar/berk.studio/content/about.md

 ### **What I Do**

-Living in Istanbul
+📍 Living in Munich

-Working at Bond Digital as Technical Account Manager in 9-6
+🧑🏽‍💻 Working at Experteer as Senior Product Manager

-Try to build MERN Stack Projects and get better at programming.

-Building portfolio pages for close circle people who are artist and needed one, using Next.js.
+🏃🏻 Have to pause side coding project in rush of moving to new country.

 ### **Shout out to:**